-with approximately 3,000 inhabitants, is located midway between
+Spanish Lookout with approximately 3,000 inhabitants, is located midway between San Ignacio and Belmopan.

-Unlike other Mennonite communities that shun technology, the community at Spanish Lookout is mechanized, and specializes in auto parts and is a major producer of dairy, poultry, vegetables and cattle produce, supplying the majority of the country with these commodities.
+Unlike other Mennonite communities that shun technology, the community at Spanish Lookout is fully mechanized, and specializes in auto parts and is a major producer of dairy, poultry, vegetables and cattle produce, supplying the majority of the country with these commodities.

-Now Belize is the newest exporter of oil to the United States, a development that is starting to upend this small country of 280,000 people.
+Now Belize is the newest exporter of oil to the United States, a development that is starting to upend this small country of 350,000 people.

-Their wells, dotting the dairy farms, are producing 5,000 barrels a day of oil similar in quality to the prized low-sulfur crude from the oil fields of West Texas.
+Well dotting the dairy farms, are producing 5,000 barrels a day of oil similar in quality to the prized low-sulfur crude from the oil fields of West Texas.

 In the 1960's, agriculture made great strides at Spanish Lookout.
-Unlike the more traditional Mennonite settlement at Barton Creek that does not use mechanized technology, the Spanish Lookout Mennonites brought old, inexpensive machinery to use on the fields.
+Unlike the more traditional Mennonite settlement at Barton Creek and do that does not use mechanized technology, the Spanish Lookout Mennonites bought old, inexpensive machinery to use on the fields.
 Their economy improved rapidly, and now there are paved roads, feed mills, a dairy, huge stretch of farmland and modern machinery.
 Spanish Lookout now provides a large portion of the food in the country.